 5. Hobart 500551 EZ-TIG 165i

 When it comes to performance and adjustability, the Hobart 500551 EZ-TIG 165i holds the lead in both.
-It is a unique 230V AC/DC TIG welder, and it one of the quickest machines to assemble and use.
-All you need is to plug your machine, select your materials, and you ready to go.
-Plus it is an ideal machine welding applications ranging from industrial level to low profile repairs, and more.
+It is a unique 230V AC/DC TIG welder, and it is one of the quickest machines to assemble and use.
+All you need is to plug in your machine, select your materials, and you are ready to go.
+Plus it is ideal for machine welding applications ranging from industrial level to low-profile repairs and more.

 Features and Benefits of Hobart 500551 EZ-TIG 165i